Listen

 Episode 3: “Standing Up for Freedom”

-After protest photos and freedom songs are smuggled out of Tibet, Erin returns home, where a dinner with Adam transforms what she witnessed into a new kind of action and sends her on tour with Beastie Boys and a group of Tibetan monks.
+After protest photos and freedom songs are smuggled out of Tibet, Erin returns home, where a dinner with Adam Yauch transforms what she witnessed into a new kind of action.
+Together, they begin imagining what music, culture, and activism could do for Tibet, leading Erin to go on the 10-week Lollapalooza summer tour with the Beastie Boys and a group of Tibetan monks.

 Photo by Erin Potts